5T33Z0/Clover-Crate/Graphics/README.md

 This key works with ATI/AMD Radeon GPUs (6xxx and higher and possibly 5xxx).
 It fixes the contents of GPU registers so that the card becomes properly initialized so macOS drivers work as intended.

 ## ig-platform-id
-This parameter is required to configure on-board graphics, aka "Intel HD Graphics xxxx".
-Select the corresponding framebuffer from the `ig-platform-id` dropdown menu in Clover Configurator.
-For furter info on which values to use for which Intel CPU family, please refer to the extensive [**Intel HD Grpahics FAQ**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) from Whatevergreen.
+Property used by macOS to determine the framebuffer profile for Ivy Bridge and newer Intel CPUs with integrated graphics, aka "Intel (U)HD Graphics xxxx".
+Select the corresponding framebuffer from the `ig-platform-id` dropdown menu in Clover Configurator (supported up Intel UHD Graphics 630 for Coffee Lake).

+Nowaday using Device Properties is the recommended method for configuring integrated graphics, including type of connectors (e.g. if you want to connect an external monitor to a Laptop), setting thr allocated/stolen memory, etc.

+For furter instruction on how to configure on-board graphics for supported Intel CPUs, please refer to Whatevergreen's extensive [**Intel HD Grpahics FAQ**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md).

 **NOTES**

-- For 10th Gen Intel Core CPUs and newer, it's recommended to configure the frambuffer using the `Devices/Properties` section instead, entering the correct `ig-platform-id` amongst additional parameters to configure connectors, amount of VRam, etc.
+- For 10th Gen Intel Core CPUs and newer, it's recommended to configure the framebuffer using the `Devices/Properties` section instead, entering the correct `ig-platform-id` amongst additional parameters to configure connectors, amount of VRam, etc.
+- Sandybridge CPUs require `AAPL,snb-platform-id` and have to be configured via `Devices/Properties` as well.
 - If Clover detects an Intel iGPU, it _automatically_ enables Intel Injection if the `Graphics` section doesn't exist in the `config.plist`.
 To prevent this, you can explicitly disable it by clicking the "Inject Intel" button once to enable it and again to disable it which sets the `Inject` key to `false`:

 	```